MonaSolutions/librtmfp/INSTALL.md

 **Prerequisites:**

-- You must install first libx264, librtmp and libspeex developer versions (see next point) to have h264, RTMP and speex working,
+- You must install first libx264, libx265, librtmp and libspeex developer versions (see next point) to have h264, HEVC, RTMP and speex working,
 - You can remove --enable-debug if you doesn't want to debug ffmpeg,
 - You can remove --enable-librtmp and libspeex if you don't need them,
+- You can remove --enable-libx265 if you don't need the HEVC encoder/decoder
-- You can also remove --enable-libx264 and --enable-gpl if you don't need h264 encoder,
+- You can also remove --enable-libx264 and --enable-gpl if you don't need the h264 encoder/decoder,
 - Install SDL2-devel (or libsdl2-dev) if you want to compile ffplay (on older linux distributions SDL is used instead).

-To use it just do a git clone and run the following command in FFmpeg directory :
+To compile it just do a git clone and run the following command in FFmpeg directory :

-	./configure --disable-x86asm --enable-librtmp --enable-librtmfp --enable-libspeex --enable-libx264 --enable-debug --enable-gpl && make
+	./configure --disable-x86asm --enable-librtmp --enable-librtmfp --enable-libspeex --enable-libx264 --enable-libx265 --enable-debug --enable-gpl && make

 **Note:** ffmpeg_g is the debug version of ffmpeg with debugging symbolic links.